rustinmyeye/sigmanaut-applications/README.md

 ## 💡 Notes
 - Make sure you are a member of the [Ergo Discord server](https://discord.com/invite/ergo-platform-668903786361651200).
-- Please provide a valid **Ergo address** for potential rewards/payments.
+- Please provide a valid **Ergo address** if you would like to be considered for rewards or recognition.
-- All applications are public by default (since GitHub Issues are public).
+- All applications submitted via GitHub are public by default.
-  If you prefer private communication, reach out via the official Ergo community channels.
+  If you prefer private communication, you can contact a Sig directly.

 ---

 ## 🙌 About the Sigmanaut Program
 The Sigmanaut Program is a grassroots initiative supporting the growth and adoption of Ergo.
 By joining, you become part of a global network of ambassadors, creators, translators, and advocates who are passionate about advancing the Ergo ecosystem.